CSO York Tubas

 It all started with the prestigious conductor Leopold Stokowski from the Philadelphia Orchestra.
 Mr. Stokowski was known for being a progressive conductor and experimented with different instrumentation, lighting, and sound concepts.
 During his tenure, he eventually sought a larger bass presence for the orchestra and suggested the tuba player Mr. Philip Donatelli obtain an instrument more pipe organ-like in scope and breadth.
 Mr. Donatelli consulted with the York Band Instrument Company which had already been making instruments for nearly 50 years and established a reputation for their remarkable bass instrument quality.

 The result of the consultation produced two custom CC tubas that were larger than the standard 4/4 York 692 model CC tubas in overall size, and keyed valves.
 The first of these two 6/4 CC tubas went to Mr. Donatelli, and the second was sold to the University of Oklahoma.
-The York tuba that went to Donatelli was uncomfortable for Donatelli so he sold it to Arnold Jacobs, Donatelli's tuba student at Curtis Institute of Music.
+Accounts vary as to why Donatelli got rid of this York tuba.
+Some sources say it was uncomfortable for Donatelli to hold, yet another source claims that Eugene Ormandy badgered Donatelli due to professional differences.
+Regardless, Donatelli sold the York tuba to Arnold Jacobs, his student at Curtis Institute of Music.
 Coincidentally, Donatelli helped Jacobs acquire the second York tuba after spotting it at the University of Oklahoma at a performance.

 Mr. Jacobs continued playing his custom built CC York tuba in the Indianapolis Symphony, Pittsburgh Symphony, and finally in the Chicago Symphony.
 During his tenure with the CSO, Mr. Jacob's tuba playing came to define modern symphonic tuba sound.
 Since the York company was sold in 1940 and primarily making student horns, no other tubas of this caliber were manufactured or could be created for a new generation.
 Mr. Jacobs set about to consult with different companies on reproducing an instrument that mirrored his York.
 Jacobs eventually purchased the other CC York tuba from the University of Oklahoma.